Geza Vermes, historical criticism, and the Sermon on the Mount

 originated with the historical Jesus.
 These early analyses reached some disturbing conclusions, in part because of their failure to properly

 address the issue of cultural context.
-Although he was still working with the (now somewhat outdated) idea of the Sermon as a collection of
+Although he was still working with the idea of the Sermon as a collection of

-individual sayings, the work of Geza Vermes went a long way toward redressing the failings of earlier studies.
+individual sayings, Geza Vermes, went a long way toward redressing the failings of earlier studies in his 2004 book, The Authentic Gospel of Jesus.
 Vermes, through his work on the

-Dead Sea Scrolls, was well placed to understand the cultural context of 1st Century Palestine, but there are still places where his
+Dead Sea Scrolls, was well placed to understand the cultural context of 1st Century Palestine, but there are remain places where his

 conclusions are open to challenge.